prantikroy20/license_plate_ocr/README.md

 ✅ Fully customizable for your use-case

 🧠 Made By
-Built with 🚀 and ☕ by Prantik Roy
-📫 GitHub Repo
+Built with 🚀 and ☕ by Prantik Roy & Subhasis Chattopadhyay 📫 GitHub Repo
 📧 roy957688@gmail.com